jesseharold/RPS-Multiplayer/README.md

 For homework, week 7, UCLA coding boot camp

 ## TODO:
- * Don't display move buttons until both players click on play again, display waiting for (name)
+ * Don't display moves buttons until *both* players click on play again, display waiting for (name)
  * # of non-players watching (connected)
  * when a player disconnects, notify and put game back into waiting for player 2 mode
  * inprove colors